Skip to content

 verifyDigest: true

-Every governance system needs a way to handle legitimate exceptions.
-The question is whether exceptions are managed through bureaucratic approval processes or through code.
+Every realistic enterprise governance system inherently requires a structured way to handle legitimate, business-critical exceptions.
+The pivotal question is whether these exceptions are managed through fragile bureaucratic approval processes or through immutable code.

 BAD: Exception via email